vivek100/oneShotCodeGen/README.md

   ```

-- Use Anthropic's Claude instead of GPT-4:
+- If you don't specify it will use openai, but to use Anthropic's Claude instead of GPT-4:
   ```bash
   python -m ai_code_generator_cli.cli "Create a todo app" --model anthropic
   ```

 - Generate only requirements and code:
   ```bash